 The service is well run, organised and efficient.
 The child minder's Statement of Purpose is clear and she confirmed that it is shared with parents.
 Policies and procedures are also available for parents to read or take home and are reviewed annually.
-Children's development is captured and is shared with parents from the child minders records The child minder keeps individual "busy books" and parents are able to see the positive progress made by their children.
-Many had attended the service since infancy and so had developed, learned new skills and were becoming more independent during their time at the service.
+Children's development is captured and is shared with parents from the child minders records.
+The child minder keeps individual files of children's progress so that parents are able to see the developments made by their children.
 From the records available we saw that the child minder has a good knowledge of the National Minimum Standards for Regulated Child Care and she ensures her policies are appropriate and meet requirements.
 The child minder has good recording systems in place in relation to recording accidents and incidents and the administration of medication